Jump to section

 At their best, transactional leaders are effective executors.
 They establish processes, rules, and protocols and expect that people will adhere to them.

 Many transactional leaders can be “hands-off” in the way that they manage.
 As long as things are running smoothly, managers don’t interfere.
-Instead, they closely monitor work to identify problems as they emerge.
+Instead, they closely track work to identify problems as they emerge.

 "The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.” - Bill Gates